icarus-sullivan/serverless-plugin-sandwich/README.md

 $ npx serverless sandwich order
 ```

+## Plugin Interoperability
+As a result of code being generated dynamically, the `serverless-plugin-sandwich` needs to be declared before transpiler or build plugins.

 ## Get Involved
 Looking to add support for Python or other runtimes, if you would like to get involved open an issues.

+_Serverless V1.35.+_